Refining, Cost and Market Impacts of Tightening Standards

 - Marine fuels (MGO, MDO, IFO and emerging intermediate formulations)

-Our extensive track record on assessments of marine fuels includes studies for the American Petroleum Institute and for the International Maritime Organization as key inputs to MARPOL Annex VI, extensive fuels supply analysis for the U.S. EPA in support of its ECA submission and currently for Mexican authorities regarding their ECA submission.
-Our modeling capability captures the interplay between regulation, refining, emissions and fuel economics.
+Our track record on the refining supply, cost and market impacts of advancing gasoline, diesel and jet fuel standards dates back to the late 1980’s.
+Our assessments of marine fuels include 2006/7/8 studies for the American Petroleum Institute and for the International Maritime Organization as key inputs to MARPOL Annex VI, for the U.S. EPA in support of its ECA submission and for Mexican authorities regarding their ECA submission.
+Our more recent studies date from 2015 with an emphasis on ensuring realistic 2020 marine fuels blends in WORLD.
+This modeling capability captures the interplay between regulation, refining, emissions and fuel economics.
 It also incorporates rigorous marine fuels consumption data and projections, as from the IMO and others, which differ from standard published statistics.

 Our in-depth refinery process and physical properties blending expertise enables us to assess the effects of both major grade shifts such as from IFO to marine distillate and more narrow properties changes such as tightening of RVP or other gasoline specifications in association with new ozone rules.
 In 2011, EnSys undertook a rigorous review of the EPA’s gasoline cost model leading to a series of revisions.